alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 This error can occur if the JSON in the 'ENCODED_JSON_CONFIGURATION' environment variable is invalid (e.g. missing comma, quotation, etc...).
 Ensure the configuration contains valid JSON.

 TODO:
+Update any ENCODED_JSON_CONFIGURATION samples to ensure they contain the latest version of appsettings config (e.g. recently added stuff like file logging level)
-Add a 'quickstart' section showing how to run on raw docker with no DB config Then second section which shows Kube demo with Postgres DB Add swagger endpoint details
+Recheck appsettings examples in context of new params (e.g. recently added stuff like file logging level) Add a 'quickstart' section showing how to run on raw docker with no DB config Command is (need to update )...
+    docker run -it --rm -p 5000:5000 -e MODE=Launch -e LISTEN_PORT=5000 -e MINIMUM_LOG_LEVEL=Warning -e ENCODED_JSON_CONFIGURATION=H4sIAAAAAAACA1TMMQ7CMAwF0BPkDlHnDpUQCyNQJKQwcQK3OMFScFDidqDq3UlCF/74n/0XpbRuziAwQMJTYMZRKHBz0MvaVuxnZDlO1mK8+Ck9iV3RYll/cKcPGnqRZNl37Wb13ITwvrJgnMFn3XU5xbf1G0qk0QTn/nd7hsHjIzcWfML6odT6BQAA//8= (TODO image path)
+  Then second section which shows Kube demo with Postgres DB Full JSON example doesn't contain all 'ErrorHandling' config NOR logging settings (from plain appsettings)... need to test that both of these can be overridden properly.
+Maybe put things like 'OverrideInternalServerErrors' in an 'advanced configuration' section?
+(NOT log levels as they're controlled by env variable sent to container)
+Add swagger endpoint details
-Add something about OpenTelem to metrics part (##### Metrics Database Configuration) Mention 'Privilege Management'
+Include use as backend for custom permissions system… scalable… 1000s of hours of testing Add something about OpenTelem to metrics part (##### Metrics Database Configuration) Mention 'Privilege Management'
   Maybe permission/privelege management as the standard term?